The Rise of the GIG Economy

 Temporary work, and working from home can also isolate you and so freelancers can benefit from joining a freelance association or freelancing support network.

-In Australia, the GIG economy has grown and continues to grow.
+It’s clear the GIG economy in Australia is growing.
 Everyone has their own take on the pros and cons of the situation and where the future might take us, but one thing is clear.
 Things don’t look set to slow down any time soon!